 I think we all know where this is heading, so I won’t bore you with the details.
-Soon enough I had to buy new T-shirts – the old ones made me look like a drag queen after a burger eating contest.
+Soon enough I had to buy new T-shirts, since the old ones made me look like a drag queen after a burger eating contest.
 I needed to find a solution.
-After a lot of midnight reading sessions fuelled with potato chips, crackers, and beer I had an outline of the problem:
+After a lot of midnight reading sessions fueled with potato chips, crackers, and beer I had an overview of the problem:

 - a demanding work schedule